 Rear Adm.
 P. Gardner Howe III is a native of Jacksonville, Florida.
 He was commissioned in 1984 following his graduation from the United States Naval Academy.
 He graduated from the Naval Postgraduate School in 1995 with a master of arts in national security affairs (special operations / low-intensity conflict), and from the National War College in 2002 with a master of arts in national security.

 Howe's operational assignments have included a full range of duties in the Naval Special Warfare and Joint Special Operations communities.
-He commanded Naval Special Warfare Unit 3 in Bahrain, Naval Special Warfare Group Three in San Diego, and Special Operations Command, Pacific in Hawaii.
-His service overseas includes multiple deployments to the western Pacific and Southwest Asia, and participation in Operations Earnest Will, Provide Promise, Enduring Freedom, and Iraqi Freedom.
+He commanded Naval Special Warfare Unit 3 in Bahrain, Naval Special Warfare Group 3 in San Diego, California, and Special Operations Command, Pacific in Hawaii.
+His service overseas includes multiple deployments to the western Pacific and Southwest Asia, and participation in Operations Earnest Will, Provide Promise, Enduring Freedom and Iraqi Freedom.